2022 Malaysia Cup

 The 2022 Malaysia Cup (Malay: Piala Malaysia 2022), officially known as the TM Piala Malaysia 2022 for sponsorship reasons, was the 96th edition of Malaysia Cup tournament organised by the Football Association of Malaysia (FAM) and the Malaysian Football League (MFL).

 Kuala Lumpur City were the defending champions after defeating Johor Darul Ta'zim 2–0 in the previous final, but were eliminated by Terengganu in the quarter-finals.

+Johor Darul Ta'zim won the final with score 2–1 over Selangor to clinch their third Malaysia Cup title.

 Format

 In the competition, the top eleven teams from the 2022 Malaysia Super League were joined by the top five teams from the 2022 Malaysia Premier League.
 In this edition, the group stage was not played.
 The competition was played from 25 October to 26 November 2022, with 16 teams in the knockout stage which began in the round of 16, followed by quarter-finals, semi-finals and the final.
 This stage was played in two legs, except for the final which was played as a single leg.
 On 19 October 2022, the Malaysian Football League (MFL) announced that the away goals rule had been abolished.